Feel confident about %moving% %forward%

 Based on our level of care recommendation, and after discussion with you, we will pursue insurance authorization for the agreed upon program.
 We will inform you of your insurance company’s authorization as soon as we receive that information.
 We encourage you or your loved one to contact your insurance company before the evaluation so that you’re more familiar with your policy as we review your insurance benefits together.

-Each of our programs is in-network with many different providers, and we’re here to help you find the care right for you.
+We are in-network with most providers, and we’re here to help you find the care right for you.

 View our financial considerations page for a list of providers we work with most often.
 Please note, this list varies by location and is subject to change.
 For the most up to date information please reach out to our admissions team here.